-The distribution of many flora and fauna species in Western Australia is poorly understood, often leading to uncertainty in the level of impact of a proposed project.
 Undertaking targeted surveys to better understand the distribution of a particular species can be time consuming and costly, with no guarantee of success.
 Species distribution modelling can incorporate a wide range of spatially explicit environmental data and uses the habitat attributes of existing species records to statistically predict additional areas where the species of interest is likely to occur.
-The species distribution model can therefore be used to guide targeted surveys and lead to more efficient environmental impact assessment, avoidance and/or minimisation.
+The species distribution model can then be used to guide targeted surveys and lead to more efficient environmental impact assessment, avoidance and/or minimisation.

 The type of data incorporated in a species distribution model will vary depending on the project and species of interest, and may include climate, geology, soils, elevation, landform (slope, aspect), vegetation community, and time since fire.